Gil Cedillo for CD 1 (Endorsement for Joseph Bray-Ali rescinded)

 Mayor Garcetti polls very favorably among his constituents, and should he win re-election this March we urge him to use that political capital to boldly and aggressively address our city’s housing shortage.
 Declining affordability is the greatest threat to the future of Los Angeles.
 In his first term, our city has found a relatively solid financial footing and laid the groundwork for continued growth and evolution.
 If voters grant Mayor Garcetti a second term, we urge him to expand upon that progress and make housing policy a top-tier priority, inviting innovation and novel approaches that will set LA apart from other unaffordable global cities.

-Joseph Bray-Ali or Gil Cedillo for CD 1
+Gil Cedillo for CD 1 (Endorsement for Joseph Bray-Ali rescinded)

 Incumbent Councilmember Cedillo has a strong record of pro-housing views throughout his career, and as chair of the City Council’s Housing Committee he introduced a “House LA” package of motions that would advance housing production and tenants’ rights.
 These proposals, however, have not proceeded with the speed needed to address LA’s severe housing crisis, partly due to the Councilmember’s somewhat aloof governing style, which has hampered his effectiveness.
 If re-elected, we hope that Councilmember Cedillo will improve his relations with residents and other elected officials in order to build consensus on the need for more housing.